imriven/Sprint-Challenge-State-Management-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] What problem does the context API help solve?
 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+`Actions` contain payloads  that send data from the app to the Redux Data Store.
+A `reducer` is a function that takes a previous state and action pushes it to the next state. the `store` holds all of the data that needs to be passed around in the App.
+Store is known as the single source of truth because it holds all of the data for the app.
+We no longer have to trickle down information.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+The application state is global, and component state is local.
+App state is held in stores meaning any component can access it once it's connected.
+Component state only exists in that component and passed down to its children by props.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?
-- [ ] What is your favorite state management system you've learned and this sprint?
-Please explain why!
+It's middleware so something that interacts with our actions before the action can get to the reducer.
+We can use this when our action needs information from elsewhere and it'll fire before it gets that information back without middleware.
 ## Project Set Up

 Follow these steps to set up your project: